Page content

 If the complaint is upheld the Head of the Institution must respond to the Vice-Chancellor and the Chair of the complaints panel outlining the actions that will be taken to resolve the complaint.

-Get information regarding the student complaints process
+Further information regarding the associate student complaint process